stereobooster/stereobooster.com/README.md

 - Disclaimer block
 - add pagination to the index page
 - add related links to post
-- social links - hackernews
+- in search results there are empty blocks
 - check: `kbd`
 - check: wide code blocks
 - code line numbers